• Facebook

 Notes

-For the chicken you can also use:
+For the chicken, you can use:

-• 3/4 cup of leftover chicken shredded
+• 3/4 cup of leftover chicken, shredded

-• Grill 1 chicken breast with salt, pepper, and garlic, then shred it to use
+• Grill 1 chicken breast with salt, pepper, and garlic, then shred it to use.

-For the broth you can also use:
+For the broth, you can use:

 • 3 cups of premade broth